AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Experimental results

 \subsection{Integration with \ac{imu}}

 Finally, we test the integration of our model with the TX velocity measured by the onboard \ac{imu} sensor.
 This is done by obtaining an estimate of $v^{\rm tx}$ from the \ac{imu}, in the reference system of the TX.
 Then, this velocity is used as an additional input to \ourname{}, thus the number of unknowns is reduced to two and the system in \eq{eq:delta-model} can be solved using a single static reference path.
-We do not use the estimate of $\eta$ obtained from the \ac{imu}, as we observed that it is rather unreliable and its use is likely to degrade the estimation performance.
+We remark that, having also a reliable estimate of $\eta$, the number of unknowns would be reduced to one, solving the system in \eq{eq:delta-model} without any static reference path.
+However, the $\eta$ estimate obtained from the \ac{imu} implemented in our experimental setup is rather unreliable, and its use is likely to degrade the estimation performance; thus, we do not integrate it in our results.

 As shown in \fig{fig:known_vtx}, integrating the TX speed measurement from the \ac{imu} could enhance the reliability of \ourname{}.
 In this experiment, the \ac{cir} peak corresponding to one of the required static paths is not detected for several subsequent frames in the interval $[1.5, 2.1]$~s.
 Within this time interval, \ourname{} lacks sufficient information (static paths) to estimate the target Doppler frequency and fails, as shown by the yellow curve.
 Conversely, when feeding the \ac{imu} measurement to \ourname{}, the Doppler frequency is estimated accurately even when not all the \ac{cir} peaks are detected (pink curve).
-Interestingly, when all the required \ac{cir} peaks are available, \ourname{} is more accurate \textit{without} using the \ac{imu} measurement, hence only relying on the wireless signal.
+Interestingly, when all the required \ac{cir} peaks are available, \ourname{} is more accurate \textit{without} using the \ac{imu} measurement.
 This is evident from the zoom plot in \fig{fig:known_vtx} and from \tab{tab:fd_est_vknown}, where we quantitatively evaluate the Doppler estimation error for three different time intervals in the experiment of \fig{fig:known_vtx}.
-While in the interval $[1.5, 2.1]$~s (undetected \ac{cir} path) using the \ac{imu} gives a large performance gain, outside of this interval a sufficient number of static paths is available.
-In this case, estimating the Doppler solely based on the wireless channel cuts the estimation error by half with respect to using the \ac{imu}.

-Based on these results, the decision as to whether the onboard \ac{imu} is to be used shall be made based on the number of available (detected) static \ac{cir} paths.
-If such number is greater than $2$ already, the \ac{imu} will not provide additional benefits, but can be exploited to compensate for the temporary lack of a sufficient number of static channel reflections.
+While in the interval $[1.5, 2.1]$~s using the \ac{imu} gives a large performance gain, outside of this interval, estimating the Doppler solely based on the wireless channel cuts the estimation error by half with respect to using the \ac{imu}.
+Based on these results, the \ac{imu} should only be used to compensate for the temporary lack of a sufficient number of static multipath components.